robinmanuelthiel/xamarinworkshop/03 Creating a Xamarin Platform App/README.md

 }
 ```

-The Android's `MainActivity` can now use the `SendGreeting()` method, so let's modify the button click behaviour and set the button text to the greeting result.
+The Android's `MainActivity` can now use the `SendGreeting()` method, so let's modify the button click behavior and set the button text to the greeting result.

 ```csharp
 button.Click += delegate {